-by Freddy J. Nager, Founder of Atomic Tango LLC + Sucker for Shows about Advertising…
+by Freddy Tran Nager, Founder of Atomic Tango + Sucker for Shows about Advertising…

 - Even if it wins accounts and awards, creativity alone doesn’t always work as marketing.
-The Subway executives knew that — the “zAMbie” concept was entertaining, but it evoked Crispin-Porter-Bogusky’s freaky ads for Burger King, which generated buzz but not sales.
-Plus, “zAMbie” is not clear at first glance — and wouldn’t that be a requirement for people who are morning zombies?
+The Subway executives knew that — the “zAMbie” concept was entertaining but not understandable at first glance.
+Wouldn’t that be a requirement for morning zombies?

 - McKinney nailed the target market with the rapper — and the rapper should get nearly all of the credit.
-McKinney does deserve some credit for researching and finding a relevant influencer for the target market.
-Although rap-based commercials to target young people have been done by everyone, they still work.
+McKinney deserves credit for researching and finding an engaging influencer.
+Although rap-based commercials targeting young people have been done by everyone, they still work.
 To round out the concept, McKinney should have also pitched a “Breakfast Wrap” to go with the ad.
 An idea needs to go beyond just the ads.

 - Neither agency talked about the actual product!
-I kept wondering, when are they going to say what makes Subway sandwiches better and different than the competition?
+I kept wondering, when will they emphasize what makes Subway sandwiches better and different than the competition?
 Sure enough, that’s what the Subway execs complained about.
-Right off the bat, both agencies focused on creating a wild concept that could have been used for ANY restaurant.
-Hide the Subway logo, and the concepts could have worked for Wienerschnitzel.
+Right off the bat, both agencies focused on creative that could work for ANY fast-food joint.
+Hide the Subway logo, and they could be ideas for Wienerschnitzel.

 - When were the creatives going to eat at Subway?
 The episode contained an odd segment about the McKinney creative director trying to make breakfast for her kid.
 I was waiting for her to take him to Subway.
 Did that scene land on the cutting-room floor?
 If so, why include this bit at all?

 - The agencies needed to think beyond themselves.
-All their concepts targeted themselves as young professionals or hipsters, who think that zombies are a cool way to sell breakfast.
-I grew up in a working-class town, where young men are wide-awake and heading off to work before 8 am.
+All their creatives targeted themselves as young professionals or hipsters, who are not morning people and who dig on zombies and rappers.
+I grew up in a working-class town, where people are wide-awake and heading to work before 8 am.
 They’re hitting up fast food because it’s quick, cheap, easy, and tastes good, not because they’re morning zombies.

 - It was a lose-lose situation for WDCW.
 The bigger agency in L.A. is expected to slaughter a mid-size agency in North Carolina.
 As the underdog, McKinney stood to gain even if they had lost the competition.